iamaadii/iamaadii/README.md

-- 👋 Hi, I’m Aditya
+- 👋 Hi, everyone myself Aditya and I am in the second year of Btech...
-- 🌱 I’m currently learning python
+- 🌱

 <!---
 aadii9628/aadii9628 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.